alexprengere/submatch/README.rst

 This is a Python utility to match movies and subtitles inside a directory, based on their names.
 It is specially useful for series with lots of subtitles.
-It will test different possibilities of matching with one subtitle per movie, and keep the best global matching.

 The output is a shell script containing the right ``mv`` commands.